General Education Program

 - Students unable to pass the timed writing assessment during their enrollment in LIBA 100 will be required to strengthen their writing through a writing improvement plan designed by the Writing Lab until they can pass the timed writing assessment.

 - For transfer students who have LIBA 100 waived, a college-level writing course completed at a previous institution will satisfy the writing portfolio requirement.
 If they have not taken a writing course, they must enroll in and pass WRIT 110 to satisfy the writing portfolio requirement.
 Transfer students must also pass the timed writing assessment through the Writing Lab in order to satisfy the college writing competency milestone.

 - Students transferring to George Fox with an approved transfer degree have their college writing competency satisfied through their transfer degree.
 For a list of approved transfer degrees please visit our Transfer Credit page.

 HHPA 120 Lifelong Fitness (2)

-The math requirement is waived for students entering with an SAT math score of 600 or above or an ACT score of 28 or above.
+The math requirement is waived for students entering with a SAT math score of 600 or above (if test was taken prior to March 2016) or a SAT math score of 620 or above (test taken March 2016 or later) or an ACT score of 28 or above.

 Other students meet the requirement by successfully completing one of the following classes: